-Set on the very edge of Europe, its scenery is just as stunning and dramatic.
-You’ll experience it in full - from its coastal forests, wild seascapes, fertile fields and dramatic valleys to sweeping biscuit-coloured hillsides covered with olive trees, fragrant pine forests and lush meadows.
+Portugal’s landscapes are stunning.
+You’ll experience them in full – from coastal forests, wild seascapes, fertile fields and dramatic valleys to sweeping biscuit-coloured hillsides covered with olive trees, fragrant pine forests and lush meadows.

 You should arrive at the airport to take your flight to Lisbon from Dublin.
 On arrival, you will be taken to one of our carefully chosen hotels, which will vary according to the date and flight you select.
 The rest of the day will be spent at leisure, allowing you time to settle into the hotel and start exploring if you wish.